saucelabs/sauce-docs/docs/test-fairy/sdk/private-cloud-int.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The TestFairy enterprise suite can be installed on a private cloud on any AWS location in the US, Europe, Asia, or South America.
-Servers can be protected by custom firewall rules allowing access only from your offices, according to your security policy.
+You can install the TestFairy enterprise suite on a private cloud on any AWS location in the US, Europe, Asia, or South America.
+According to your security policy, servers can be protected by custom firewall rules allowing access only from your offices.

-With this installation, all data is stored privately using your own resources.
+With this installation, all data is stored privately using your resources.

 ## Setting Your Endpoint

-Once you've got your private cloud setup, make sure to get the URL endpoint your app will direct all of its data towards.
+Once your private cloud is set up, get the URL endpoint your app will direct all of its data towards.
 This URL must be passed into the SDK before the `begin` method is called.

 <Tabs
 groupId="sdk"